rlichiere/django-chess/README.md

 ## Limitations
-* no rook
-* no check/checkmate arbitration (checkmate must be manually played to be appliyed)
+* no check/checkmate arbitration (checkmate must be manually played to be applied)

 ## known bugs
 ### GRAVE (not contournable)